 While we were nearing the end of our Arizona/Nevada 2016 trip, I received notification that, through the direct sales company I was with, I had earned an all-expenses paid trip for two to the Hard Rock Riviera Maya in Cancun, Mexico.

 We arrived home from Arizona and Nevada with two weeks to pack up and get ready to head out on this amazing 5-day getaway.

-All expenses paid truly WAS all expenses paid – from our flights to airport shuttle, to resort credits.
+This was an amazing trip and it didn’t hurt that absolutely everything was covered – from our flights to airport shuttle, to resort credits.
 The only time hubs had to take his wallet out was to give tips for the wonderful service we experienced at this amazing resort!

 I apologize in advance for some of the grainy photos I’m using in this post.
 My good camera was pretty much useless due to the high March humidity, so these are mostly iPhone pics.